Arka-Bhowmik/mri_triage_normal/training/b_vgg16_readme.md

 # INSTRUCTION FOR TRAINING VGG-16

 This folder contains a VGG-16 binary classification training script namely "training_vgg16.pynb" used for training a classification network.
-To train the classification network, the radiologist BI-RADS category acted as a ground-truth and input to classification network is segmented single breast from thorax.
+To train the classification network, the radiologist BI-RADS category acted as a ground-truth and input to classification network is segmented MIP of single breast from thorax.
 Note, for training the classifier two classes were defined (i) BI-RADS 1&2 (as negative class or extremely low suspcion) and (ii) BI-RADS 3to6 (as positive class or possibly suspicious).
 The BI-RADS catagory was extracted from patient reoprt.

 ### I. TRAINING VGG-16 Network